jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 Rather than defining common variables for files in their individual YAML Front Matters, you can configure [YAML Front Matter defaults](http://jekyllrb.com/docs/configuration/#front-matter-defaults) through your `_config.yaml` file.
 Via the `default` variable, you can define default variables and common values for groups of files.
 These groups are defined using their `path` (mandatory) and their `type` (optionnal).

 - **path**: path from the root of the project.
 A `path` value is mandatory, even if you are using a `type` as well.
-An empty value will target all files in your project.
+An empty `path` value will target all files in your project.
 - **type**: target a file type.
 Available types are `pages`, `posts` and `collectionname`.

 For example, you can specify common values for Jekyll-specific variables like `layout`, `category` or `permalink` or for custom variables you create.
 These default values can be overridden by values in the YAML Front Matter of each individual files.